 Where Do I Start?

-As a teacher interested in computational thinking skills, coding and/or robotics, you have multiple entry points and an endless supply of information – all of which can seem rather overwhelming at times.
-The Computational Thinking & Coding Scope and Sequence resource was created to support teachers and students as they move through the various stages of learning to code, to coding to learn.
+As a teacher interested in learning more about computational thinking skills, coding and/or robotics, you have multiple entry points and an endless supply of information – all of which can seem rather overwhelming at times.
+Our team created a Computational Thinking & Coding Scope and Sequence and Companion Guide to support teachers and students as they move through the various stages of learning to code, to coding to learn.
 Our Scope and Sequence is divided into 4 sections: Learning Skills, Global Competencies, Computational Thinking and Computer Science Instruction (Programming Skills), and Languages and Platforms.
 If you are interested in learning how to design and develop your own school or district Computational Thinking & Coding Scope and Sequence/ Continuum please contact me.

 Looking for experts on the subject?

 Peter Skillen has written a number of blog posts that you may also find helpful!
-These are a few of our favourites:
+These are a few of my favourites: